apache/spark/docs/sparkr.md

 ### Eager execution

-If the eager execution is enabled, the data will be returned to R client immediately when the `SparkDataFrame` is created.
-Eager execution can be enabled by setting the configuration property `spark.sql.repl.eagerEval.enabled` to `true` when the `SparkSession` is started up.
+If eager execution is enabled, the data will be returned to R client immediately when the `SparkDataFrame` is created.
+By default, eager execution is not enabled and can be enabled by setting the configuration property `spark.sql.repl.eagerEval.enabled` to `true` when the `SparkSession` is started up.

 Maximum number of rows and maximum number of characters per column of data to display can be controlled by `spark.sql.repl.eagerEval.maxNumRows` and `spark.sql.repl.eagerEval.truncate` configuration properties, respectively.
+These properties are only effective when eager execution is enabled.
+If these properties are not set explicitly, by default, data up to 20 rows and up to 20 characters per column will be showed.

 <div data-lang="r" markdown="1">
 {% highlight r %}